 Written from the experience of a pastor in ongoing community, the vision of AnamCara, small communities of collegial friends, is explored.

-This completely updated 2009 edition is now available; small quantities can be ordered through the publisher, $15.00 each.
-Please mention if you are interested in bulk orders.
+This completely updated 2009 edition is now available; small quantities can be ordered through bookstores, at $15.00 each.
+Please contact the publisher (below) if you are interested in bulk orders.